0soft/graphene-django-plus/README.md

 - `graphene_django_plus.models.GuardedModel`: A django model that can be used either directly or as a mixin.
-It will provide a `.has_perm` method and a `.objects.for_user` that will be used by `ModelType` described bellow to check for object permissions. some utilities to check.
+It will provide a `.has_perm` method and a `.objects.for_user` that will be used by `ModelType` described below to check for object permissions.

 ### Types and Queries